mpacer/jupytercon2018/design/Making_beautiful_objects_with_Jupyter.md

 ## Who is this presentation for?

-Jupyter users, Python library developers, or anyone who wants use beautiful objects to communicate with Jupyter.
+Jupyter users, Python library developers, or anyone who wants to use beautiful objects to communicate with Jupyter.

 ## What's the takeaway for the audience?